lauren/simple-select/README.md

 simpleSelect("div#id");
 ```

-Returns the div with the ID "#id" AND all elements of any type with the class ".class":
+Returns elements with the class .class that are children of the div with the ID "#id":

 ```javascript
 simpleSelect("div#id .class");
 ```

-Returns the link with the ID "#anotherId" that is the direct descendant of the div with the ID "#id":
+Returns the link with the ID "#anotherId" that is the descendant of the div with the ID "#id":

 ```javascript
 simpleSelect("div#id a#anotherId");